-- 22. This Security Target claims Exact Conformance to [NDcPP] (v2.0E).
-Exact conformance is defined in [NDcPP] section 2 and in [CC_Add]. - 23.
-The Security Problem definition in this Security Target is consistent with the security problem definitions detailed in the collaborative Protection Profile to which this ST claims conformance, namely: - [NDcPP] Section 4. - 24.
-The statement of the Security Problem Definition in this ST is identical to the set of the threats, organizational security policies and assumptions from the collaborative Protection Profile.
-Hence, this SPD statement is considered to be conformant to the collaborative Protection Profiles and Extended Packages claimed. - 25.
-Similarly, the statement of security objectives in this ST is consistent with the statement of security objectives detailed in the collaborative Protection Profile and Extended Package to which this ST claims conformance, namely: - The prose in [NDcPP] Section 3. - 26.
-Again, the statement of the Security Objectives in this ST is identical to the set of the security objectives from the collaborative Protection Profile.
-Hence, the statement of security objectives in this ST is considered to be conformant to the collaborative Protection Profile claimed. - 27.
-The statement of requirements in this ST is consistent with the statement of requirements (functional and assurance) detailed in - [NDcPP] Sections 6 & 7. - 28.
-All Security Functional Requirements specified in [NDcPP] Section 6, together with the relevant selection-based requirements from Appendix B are included in this ST. - 29.
-This statement of SFRs is augmented with SFRs specified in [NDcPP] Appendix A (Optional requirements). - 30.
-All extended requirements in this ST are taken from [NDcPP] Appendix C. - 31.
-The Security Assurance Requirements specified in this ST are the superset of those defined in: - [NDcPP] Section 7. - 32.
-Hence, the statement of security requirements in this ST is considered to be conformant to the collaborative Protection Profile claimed. - 33.
+- 25. This Security Target claims Exact Conformance to [NDcPP].
+Exact conformance is defined in [NDcPP] section 2 and in [CC Add]. - 26.
+The Security Problem Definition in this Security Target is consistent with the Security Problem Definition stated in [NDcPP] Section 4. - 27.
+The statement of the Security Problem Definition in this ST is identical to the Threats, Organizational Security Policies and Assumptions in [NDcPP].
+Hence, the Security Problem Definition statement in this ST is considered to be conformant to [NDcPP]. - 28.
+The statement of Security Objectives in this ST is consistent with the statement of Security Objectives in [NDcPP] Section 5. - 29.
+The Security Objectives in this ST are identical to the Security Objectives in [NDcPP] Section 3.
+Hence, the statement of Security Objectives in this ST is Conformant to [NDcPP]. - 30.
+The statement of Security Functional Requirements and Security Assurance Requirements in this ST is consistent with the statement of Security Functional Requirements and Security Assurance Requirements in [NDcPP] Sections 6 & 7. - 31.
+All Security Functional Requirements specified in [NDcPP] Section 6, together with the relevant selection-based requirements from Appendix B are included in this ST. - 32.
+This statement of Security Functional Requirements is augmented with Security Functional Requirements stated in [NDcPP] Appendix A (Optional requirements). - 33.
+All Extended Requirements in this ST are taken from [NDcPP] Appendix C. - 34.
+The Security Assurance Requirements specified in this ST are those defined in [NDcPP] Section 7. - 35.
+Hence, the statement of Security Requirements in this ST is conformant to [NDcPP]. - 36.
 The distributed TOE deployment aspects described in [NDcPP] are not applicable as this TOE is satisfied by each model of the TOE in isolation.